costs-to-expect/api/README.md

 What does it cost to raise a child in the UK?

-[Costs to Expect](https://www.costs-to-expect.com) is a long-term project, my wife and I are tracking the expenses to raise our children to, adulthood, 18.
+[Costs to Expect](https://www.costs-to-expect.com) is a long-term personal project, my wife and I are tracking the expenses to raise our children to, adulthood, 18.

 ### Why?